fedoco/itc-reporter/README.md

 required arguments:
   -u USERID, --userid USERID
-                        Apple ID for use with iTunes Connect
+                        Apple ID for use with App Store Connect

 commands:
   Specify the task you want to be carried out (use -h after a command's name to get additional help for that command)

   {getStatus,getAccounts,getVendors,getVendorsAndRegions,getReportVersion,getFinancialReport,getSalesReport,getSubscriptionReport,getSubscriptionEventReport,getSubscriberReport,getNewsstandReport,getOptInReport,getPreOrderReport,generateToken,viewToken,deleteToken}
-    getStatus           check if iTunes Connect is available for queries getAccounts         fetch a list of accounts accessible to the Apple ID given in -u
+    getStatus           check if App Store Connect is available for queries getAccounts         fetch a list of accounts accessible to the Apple ID given in -u
     getVendors          fetch a list of vendors accessible to the Apple ID